Anime comes to life at Otakuthon

 Contests and parties

-For pure, rollicking spectacle, don’t miss Otakuthon participants doing what they do best on stage.
+For pure, rollicking spectacle, don’t miss Otakuthon participants doing what they do best – on stage.
 Cosplayers are the chess pieces in Cosplay Chess while others show off their talents in singing contest Otakuthon Idol, the Cosplay RPG Battle, the Otakuthon AMV anime music video contest screening, the Gunpla Builders World Cup, a fashion show and more performative skill-testing contests that both impress and keep everyone laughing.
-Wild Otakudance parties on Friday and Saturday night fill the dance floor.
-And even the Otakuthon food stays on theme: choose from a Japanese menu and a variety of bubble tea at the Cosplay Café restaurant and terrace – where, naturally, you can sing karaoke too.
+Otakudance parties on Friday and Saturday night fill the dance floor.
+And throughout the weekend, watch all kinds of anime in the video rooms, play video games and board games, and relax in the manga library.
+Even the Otakuthon food stays on theme: choose from a Japanese menu and a variety of bubble tea at the Cosplay Café restaurant and terrace – where, naturally, you can sing karaoke too.

 Robyn Fadden, blogger